Types Of Psychological Therapy

 The primary goal is to help families develop healthier relationships.
 This approach can be used for families experiencing conflict, as well as families where individual members are living with eating disorders, depression, anxiety, substance use disorders, and more.

-Group counseling
+Group therapy

-Group therapy is a treatment for groups of individuals who are all experiencing the same form of mental health condition.
+Group therapy is a treatment for groups of individuals who are all experiencing the same type of mental health condition.
 This approach brings people together in a group setting moderated by a therapist who offers support to the participants and helps make sure the session runs smoothly.

 Group therapy also provides an opportunity for the participants to listen to and learn from the other people in the group.
 Hearing about someone else's challenges can help the participants know that they are not alone in their feelings, and hearing how another person handled a particular situation may give the other participants ideas about how they might approach a similar problem in their own lives.